CNR-STIIMA-IRAS/cnr_logger/README.md

   ~/levels: [ debug|info|warn|error|fatal, ..]    # Optional
                                                   # A vector where you can select the verbosity level for each appender.
-                                                  # If not present, or if the size of the vecotr is different to the dimension of the appenders,
+                                                  # If not present, or if the size of the vector is different from the dimension of the appenders,
                                                   # the default value is superimposed.
                                                   # Default: 'debug' for all the appenders

   ~/pattern_layout: '...'                         # Optional
                                                   # look at https://svn.apache.org/repos/asf/logging/site/trunk/docs/log4cxx/apidocs/classlog4cxx_1_1_pattern_layout.html"
-                                                  # This allow you to define the log pattern.
+                                                  # This allows you to define the log pattern.
                                                   # Default is: [%5p] [%d{HH:mm:ss,SSS}][%r][%M:%L]: %m%n

   ~/file_name: 'file_name'                        # Optional